Malpractice and Spastic Quadriparesis

 While any form of cerebral palsy can alter a family’s life permanently, some forms of the condition are more severe than others.
 Specifically, spastic quadriparesis and spastic quadriplegia are the most serious forms of cerebral palsy.
 Those who have these conditions often require significant amounts of special care, therapy and ongoing medical assistance.

 Families need support to provide for children affected by spastic quadriparesis.
-Our attorneys have recovered substantial results for families and children dealing with birth injuries.
+Our birth injury lawyers have recovered substantial results for families and children dealing with birth injuries.
 Our firm’s founder, attorney Richard M. Shapiro, has a background working in the health care industry, which gives him unique medical knowledge and experience.
 Likewise, attorney J. Brent Jones used to work on the other side of the courtroom as a defense attorney for hospitals, so he knows how to counter the arguments hospitals use to deny responsibility.

 What is Spastic Quadriparesis?